ETS-ReactNative5/dwellr/README.md

 Steps for running this code.

 1. First, download the code
-2. Once downloading the code, navigate to the "dwellr-react-native" folder in your IDE (we used visual studio code )and run the following commands from the terminal
+2. Once the code has downloaded, navigate to the "dwellr-react-native" folder in your IDE (we used visual studio code )and run the following commands from the terminal

       I. "npm install" <br />